-Collaboration and teamwork with other professions, such as psychiatry, nursing, social work, occupational therapy, therapeutic recreation, behaviour support, peer support, etc., is extremely important in a psychiatric setting, where interdisciplinary approaches are the norm.
-Collaboration strengthens conceptualisations of patient strengths and difficulties, treatment planning and the likelihood of success.
+Collaboration and teamwork with other professions, such as psychiatry, nursing, social work, occupational therapy, therapeutic recreation, behaviour support, peer support, etc., is extremely important in a psychiatric setting such as Waypoint, where interdisciplinary approaches are the norm.
+Collaboration strengthens conceptualisations of client strengths and difficulties, treatment planning and the likelihood of success.
 Positive and constructive interpersonal relationships are also extremely important to a functional work environment.